achaouch/ExerciceQABDD/README.md

 ### ExerciceQABDD

 This repository contains a collection of sample `selenium-cucumber-java` projects and libraries to test google search functionality automation script using the Cucumber (v 5.7.0) BDD framework with Java as programming language.
 It generate Allure, HTML and JSON reporters as well.
-It also generate `screen shots` for your tests if you enable it and also generate `error shots` for your failed test cases as well.
+It also generate `screen shots` for failed test cases.

 ### Installation (pre-requisites)
 1. JDK 1.7+ (make sure Java class path is set)